meginwinnipeg/workshops/content/classes/GEOG2200/content/integrate.md

 ## 4. View **Group** data options:

 1. Click on **My Groups** in the blue Content navigation bar.
-2. This brings up items that have been shared at the Group level, I have shared four (4) maps and one feature layer with you.
+2. This brings up items that have been shared at the Group level, I have shared three (3) maps and one feature layer with you.
 3. Click on the **GenusMap_KPDemo** map that has been shared with you.
 ![AGOL workspace](img/integrate/step4a.PNG)<br>

 ## 5. **Open item** using the ArcGIS Online Map Viewer:

-1. Select the **Open in Map Viewer** option on the right side of your screen.
+1. Select the **Open in Map Viewer Classic** option on the right side of your screen.
 ![AGOL workspace](img/integrate/step5a.PNG)<br>

 2. **Explore** the AGOL interface.